 Years ago, I finally decided to go natural.
 I stopped pressing my hair and putting in perms.
 During the last years of wearing a perm, my hair broke off in the back at least twice.
 It was time to let it go.

 After wearing natural hairstyles for a few years, someone mentioned to me that I should check the ingredients of the shampoo I was using.
 I did.
 I also read the labels of shampoo in other stores and saw ingredients I couldn’t pronounce.
-I also wondered, why urea?
+I wondered, why urea?

 Over time my hair began to grow.
 Later, when my hair began to thin out on top*, I found a recipe with herbs that would stimulate hair growth.
 [A friend had told me about her husband’s experience with a shampoo containing nettles]. *I later discovered that I have female pattern baldness – “thinning of hair on the scalp due to increased hair shedding or a reduction in hair volume.”